PlainsightAI/legacy-docs/rules.md

 #### event_occurred_on_day_of_week

 Description:
-	This is a predicate that allows you to evaluate whether an event occurred on a given day of the week, e.g.:
+	This is a predicate that allows you to evaluate whether an event occurred on a given day of the week, e.g.: TODO

 Fields:
 ```json